malteos/finetune-evaluation-harness/README.md

 ```
 --model_name_or_path MODEL_NAME_OR_PATH
     Path to pretrained model or model identifier from huggingface.co/models (default: None)

 --task_list TASK_LIST [TASK_LIST ...]
-                        List of tasks passed in order. (default: None)
+    List of tasks passed in order. (default: None) eg germeval2018, germeval2017, gnad10, german_europarl

 --results_logging_dir RESULTS_LOGGING_DIR
-                        Where do you want to store the pretrained models downloaded from huggingface.co (default: None)
+   Where do you want to save the results of the run as a json file (default: None)

 --output_dir OUTPUT_DIR
 	The output directory where the model predictions and checkpoints will be written. (default: None)